RaizielSoulwareOS/SoulwareOS-Coalescian-Language/README.md

 ## 🧬 Language Preview

 SoulwareOS uses a simple, flexible language for mapping systems and relationships.
-Here’s a taste:
+Here’s an overview:

 ```
 # Soulware: The First Operational Language OS for Human Meaning